zant/rti1w/README.md

 ### compile

-the book uses some c++17 features. this command compiles and dumps the code into an image callend `image.ppm`
+the book uses some c++17 features. this command compiles and dumps the generated stdout into an image callend `image.ppm`

 ```
 clang++ -std=c++17 -stdlib=libc++ main.cpp && ./a.out > image.ppm